deepaksood619/deepaksood619.github.io/docs/databases/nosql-databases/aws-dynamodb/cheatsheet.md

 ## DynamoDB Transactions

-DynamoDB supports transactions via theTransactWriteItemsandTransactGetItemsAPI calls.
+DynamoDB supports transactions via the TransactWriteItems and TransactGetItemsAPI calls.

 Transactionslet you query multiple tables at once and are an all-or-nothing approach (all API calls must succeed).